Forestierr/dai-flappy-bird/README.md

 - Have fun!

 ### Multiplayer

+> [!CAUTION]
+> We haven't got multiplayer mode up and running yet
+> The following instructions are intended for the future implementation.

 - Player 1: Press `m` to create a lobby
 - Player 2: Press `j` to join a lobby